Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction: Experiments

-\shortersection{Intermediate Model} Our data selection and guided diffusion schemes require training an intermediate model $f_{\hat{\theta}}$, which we adopt the same architecture as the final model.
-This intermediate model is trained using standard supervised learning for $100$ epochs on a WRN-28-10 architecture, which takes around $55$ minutes.
-Notably, this time is excluded from the reported total runtime.
-The intermediate model fulfills two critical roles: it not only facilitates the pseudo-labeling of unlabeled data but also constitutes a necessary component for implementing any of our proposed strategies.
-As such, this training step is integral to the overall workflow, irrespective of whether a specific selection or fine-tuning method is employed.
+\shortersection{Intermediate Model} Our data selection and guided diffusion approaches require training an intermediate model $f_{\hat{\theta}}$, which adopts the same architecture as the final model.
+The intermediate model fulfills two critical roles: it not only facilitates the pseudo-labeling of unlabeled data but also constitutes a necessary component for implementing any of our data reduction strategies.
+To be more specific, we train the intermediate model $f_{\hat{\theta}}$ using standard supervised learning for $100$ epochs on WRN-28-10, which takes approximately $55$ minutes.
+We exclude this time from the reported total runtime, as this step is integral to the overall pipeline of any tested SSAT algorithm.

-\shortsection{Evaluation Metric} To test the robustness of the final model returned by SSAT, we mainly use multi-step PGD attacks (PGD)~\cite{madry2017towards}, due to their broad adoption in adversarial ML.
-We also report robust accuracies against AutoAttack (AA)~\cite{croce2020reliable} for more rigorous robustness evaluation and the model's clean accuracy on normal inputs (Clean) as a reference.
+\shortsection{Evaluation Metric} To evaluate the robustness of the final model returned by SSAT, we mainly employ multi-step PGD attacks (PGD)~\cite{madry2017towards}, due to their broad adoption in adversarial ML.
+We also report robust accuracies against AutoAttack (AA)~\cite{croce2020reliable} to provide a more rigorous robustness evaluation, as well as the model's clean accuracy on normal inputs (Clean).